chriskrycho/v5.chriskrycho.com/site/journal/2020/Migrating Off of PromiseProxyMixin in Ember Octane.md

 }
 ```

 Again, we’re taking advantage of `args` being auto-tracked: if we ever got a *different* `AsyncData` passed in as `userData`, we would update to the correct version of that.
-Likewise, because `state` or `data` properties of the `AsyncData` type are tracked, this getter will recompute any time either of those is updated as well.
+Likewise, because the `state` and `data` properties of the `AsyncData` type are tracked, this getter will recompute any time either of those is updated as well.

 ## Summary